 You can apply for student accommodation if you are, or are going to be, a full-time student of the University of Canterbury or any other tertiary institution in Christchurch.
 Please note, however, that preference will be given to UC students.

 You are able to apply for the halls of residence for one semester, however, preference is given to full year applications.
 An application for Semester 1 will be placed on hold until December while full year applications are considered and offered.
 Applications for Semester 2 open on 1 October and are offered in April.

 All of the halls of residence are located on campus within 5-15 minutes' walk from main campus facilities.

 Yes – with advanced notice you can book a tour of the campus, accommodation options, and colleges.
-Accommodation tours at this stage will resume on 13 July 2020 and can be booked online.
+Accommodation tours can be booked online.

 All options provide excellent facilities; students are very well supported and are encouraged to be involved and a part of their local community.
 All options offer academic assistance through tutorials in main UC subjects or in other subjects on request.

 Check out the Halls of Residence webpage as well as photos, videos and 360 degree panoramas of the rooms in order to help you get a feel for the culture of each hall.
 Don’t hesitate to contact Accommodation Services with any queries you may have.

 We recommend homestay accommodation for all international students under 18 years of age on arrival.
 Fully-catered halls of residence will consider an application from an under 18 international student, alternatively you can stay with a designated caregiver.